-Inside the Revival A385 is the El Primero calibre 400 automatic, which has been beautifully finished and sports a rather industrious look, even though the oscillating weight bears the undulating “Côtes de Genève”.
+The El Primero calibre 400 automatic has been beautifully finished and sports a rather industrious look, even though the oscillating weight bears the undulating “Côtes de Genève”.
 Looking beyond the weight, you’ll be able to see the standout golden gears, blued screws and just some of 278 components that makeup the calibre 400.
 Much of the cases slight profile is down to the movement, which measures a mere 30mm x 6.6mm.
 While this may not sound that slim, bear in mind this is an automatic chronograph that utilises a column wheel mechanism.

 I have always been an admirer of the Zenith El Primero reference A385 and to know that it played such an important part in chronograph history is the icing on the cake.
 For the duration that I had the El Primero Revival A385 it was incredibly comfortable to wear and sat snuggly on the wrist.
 Even with my 7” wrists, at no point did the 37mm case look or feel too small.